Sycamore Land Trust

-Sycamore Land Trust is a 501(c)(3) non-profit member-supported land trust headquartered in Bloomington in the U.S. state of Indiana that seeks to preserve the disappearing natural and agricultural landscape of southern Indiana.
+Sycamore Land Trust is a 501(c)(3) non-profit member-supported land trust headquartered in Bloomington, Indiana, United States.

+It works to preserve the disappearing natural and agricultural landscape of southern Indiana.
 Sycamore's service area includes 26 southern Indiana counties: Bartholomew, Brown, Clark, Crawford, Dubois, Daviess, Floyd, Gibson, Greene, Harrison, Jackson, Knox, Lawrence, Martin, Monroe, Morgan, Orange, Owen, Perry, Pike, Posey, Scott, Spencer, Vanderburgh, Warrick, and Washington.

+The trust is an affiliate of the American Land Trust Alliance.
+In 2023, the trust has 7 full-time staff and over 100 volunteers.

-Conservation Successes
+Conservation successes

 Since its founding in 1990, Sycamore has protected more than 9,000 acres of land on 100 parcels.
 Sycamore protects land by owning nature preserves, and by holding permanent conservation easements on privately owned land.
 Properties span fifteen Indiana counties, including Bartholomew, Brown, Crawford, Gibson, Greene, Harrison, Knox, Lawrence, Martin, Monroe, Morgan, Orange, Owen, Pike, and Vanderburgh Counties.
 Many of the properties that Sycamore owns outright have hiking trails and are open to the general public.

 In September 2012, in its largest land protection project to date, Sycamore Land Trust acquired 1,043-acre tract adjoining the Patoka River National Wildlife Refuge and Management Area, one of three national wildlife refuges in Indiana.
 The property features forested wetlands, upland forests, and planted prairies which provide habitat for several threatened species such as the Indiana bat, bobcat, river otter, and copperbelly watersnake.

 In August 2012, Sycamore partnered with Capriole Farm in Greenville, Indiana, to permanently protect the historic farmstead that gave rise to the internationally recognized Capriole Goat Cheese.
 Capriole is now the last working dairy farm in Floyd County.
 Earlier that summer, Sycamore acquired its first property in Vanderburgh County, Eagle Slough Natural Area.
 Due to its landscape of wetlands and bottomland forest, Eagle Slough provides an excellent habitat for more than 150 different species of birds.
 The property is also home to some of the largest bald cypress trees in the state of Indiana.

-Nature Preserves
+Nature preserves

 Place markers on the Sycamore preserve map indicate preserves that are accessible to the general public for hiking and exploring.
 Other preserves may not be accessible to the public because of limited road access and parking.

 The most accessible Sycamore properties include Beanblossom Bottoms Nature Preserve and the Amy Weingartner Branigin Peninsula Preserve in Monroe County, the Cedars Preserve in southern Monroe County, Columbia Mine Preserve in Gibson and Pike Counties, Eagle Slough Natural Area in Evansville, IN, the Jeremy K. Oakley Preserve in northeastern Lawrence County, the Laura Hare Nature Preserve at Downey Hill, Bob Klawitter Lake Lemon Woods in northeastern Monroe County, Porter West Preserve in western Monroe County, Powell Preserve in northwest Monroe County, Scarlet Oak Woods in central Monroe County, Tangeman Woods in western Bartholomew County, Touch the Earth in central Bartholomew County, and Canyon Forest Nature Preserve in northeastern Greene County.